rtrevisanwindriver/cloudify-ui-components/README.md

 ## Documentation

-Execute `npm run storybook` to get [StoryBook](https://storybook.js.org/) documentation of the components.
+Documentation of released versions can be found at `https://docs.cloudify.co/ui-components/<version>`.

-There is [Cloudify Brandbook](https://drive.google.com/file/d/1KimyHFey_AoK2nKopRoo_CK-emZs7Pr_/view) containing Cloudify Brand Guidelines we should follow creating new components.
+You can get the same [StoryBook](https://storybook.js.org/) documentation of the components locally by executing `npm run build-storybook`.

 ## Development

-Development environment is set up to enforce good practices in JS development (static code analysis, style formatting, code coverage check).
+Development environment is set up to enforce good practices in JS development (static code analysis, style formatting, code test coverage check, visual regression testing).

 General guidelines for adding new components:
 - add new code to `src/components` folder